 Asthma Resources for Healthcare Professionals

 Long-term management of asthma requires a stepwise approach to pharmacotherapy with regular monitoring and follow-up.1 In cases of persistent asthma, daily long-term control medications are needed in order to achieve and maintain control.
 The most effective asthma control medications are those that treat the underlying inflammation associated with asthma,1 such as QVAR®.
-Chronic inflammation, if left untreated, can cause permanent remodeling of the small airways of the lungs.2,3
+Chronic inflammation, if left untreated, can cause remodeling of the small airways of the lungs.2,3

 QVAR® (beclomethasone dipropionate HFA) Inhalation Aerosol is indicated in the maintenance treatment of asthma as prophylactic therapy in patients 5 years of age or older.
 QVAR® is also indicated for asthma patients who require systemic corticosteroid administration, where adding QVAR® may reduce or eliminate the need for systemic corticosteroids.